CyberInnovationHub-NLD/OpenSourceDataDiode/README.md

 # Introduction

-This codebase contains a prototype version for a proxy framework for data diodes.
-It contains a proxy implementation for the Kafka protocol and it also transports metrics (statsd format) through the diode.
+This codebase contains both a prototype version for a proxy framework for data diodes and the hardware schematics of the diode itself.
+Currently the OSDD contains a proxy implementation for the Kafka protocol and it also transports metrics (statsd format) through the diode.

 All code has been written primarily for Linux systems.